uiowa/uiowa/tests/behat/README.md

 # Behat
 In order to run behat tests locally, you must override the DrupalVM SSL certificate in the box/local.config.yml file.
 It needs to be set to the path where you downloaded the certs.
 You can use the `box/certs/` directory because it is excluded from VCS.
 Do not commit these certs to the repo!
 The local certificates are stored in the developer Wiki.

-Example snippet to include the box/local.config.yml file:
+Example snippet to include in the box/local.config.yml file:
 ```
 apache_vhosts_ssl:
   -